isomerpages/mlaw-pto/_motor-accident-cases/0-information-for-motor-accident-cases.md

 1 Inclusive of GST

 2 The amount of special damages, interest, costs and disbursements settled or awarded is not taken into account for the purpose of computing the fees.

+**14. How do we make payment for the PT’s fees?**<br>
+**For a Judgment obtained / Settlement Agreement made ON or after 1 August 2014:**

+Payment of the fees must be made online by debit card, credit card or direct debit.
+The fees must be paid together with the submission of the online application to the PT.

+Lawyers may recover these fees as disbursements.

+**For a Judgment obtained / Settlement Agreement dated before 1 August 2014:**<br>

+Payment of the fees must be made by a lodgment form which is currently submitted by the insurers.

+**15. What are some of the documents that must be submitted when an application is made to the PT to assess the reasonableness of S and C costs and disbursements?**<br>
+In cases where the compensation sum has been agreed upon and a settlement agreement signed:

+(a)           A copy of the settlement agreement indicating the amount of P and P costs and disbursements;

+(b)          Description of the work done and time spent on the matter by the lawyer and documents supporting the disbursements claimed;

+(c)           A copy of the identification document of the person entitled to the payment of the compensation;

+(d)          Lodgment form for deduction of compensation moneys from insurer (only applicable if the PT is required to hold moneys in trust); and

+(e)           A copy of the bank passbook for making payment to the person entitled to the payment of the compensation (only applicable if the PT is required to hold moneys in trust).

+In cases where the compensation has been ordered by a court

+(a)           A copy of the Judgment;

+(b)          A copy of the agreed P and P costs and disbursements (if this information is not stated in the Judgment);

+(c)           Description of the work done and time spent on the matter by the  lawyer and documents supporting the disbursements claimed.

+(d)          A copy of the identification document of the person entitled to the payment of the compensation;

+(e)           Lodgment form for deduction of compensation moneys from insurer (only applicable if the PT is required to hold moneys in trust); and

+(f)           A copy of the bank passbook for making payment to the person entitled to the payment of the compensation (only applicable if the PT is required to hold moneys in trust).

+**16. When will we receive the PT’s agreement to the S and C costs?**<br>
+The PT will inform the lawyers of its views on the S and C costs **within 3 weeks** from the date of receipt of the complete set of supporting documents or clarification from the lawyers.

+**17. How will we receive payment of our costs and disbursements?**<br>
+Lawyers will be required to liaise directly with the respective insurer(s) on their mode of payment.

+**18. What are some of the documents that must be submitted in an application to the PT for the assessment of adequacy of out-of-court compensation for unrepresented victims?**<br>
+The documents commonly required for the assessment of adequacy of out-of-court compensation for un-represented victims are:

+(a)           A copy of the settlement agreement;

+(b)          A copy of the medical report(s) detailing the injuries suffered as a result of the motor accident;

+(c)           A copy of the identification document of the person entitled to the payment of the compensation;

+(d)          Lodgment form for deduction of compensation moneys from the  insurer; and

+(e)           A copy of the bank passbook for making payment to the person entitled to the payment of the compensation.

+**With effect from 5 Mar 2018, all payments will be made electronically.**